Marketplace Recipe: Vendors Example

 Code

-1. Retrieve an authenticated token of the vendor admin by sending another request to the /auth/vendor/emailpass API route:
+You can now retrieve an authenticated token of the vendor admin.
+To do that, send a POST request to the /auth/vendor/emailpass API route:

 Code